Reserved IP

 Network Requirements

-For Reserved IP, Secure Access designates an IP address only for your organization's web traffic from the secure web gateway.
+For Reserved IP, Secure Access designates an IPv4 address only for your organization's web traffic from the secure web gateway.
 For more information about the Secure Access IP address range for web traffic, see Secure Access NAT as a Service.

 Deployment of the Reserved IP